sillsdev/transcriber/README.md

 ?
 Do you want to use an AWS profile?
 [Yes]
 ?
 Please choose the profile you want to use [transcriber]
 ```

+>NB: After running `amplify init` it is wise to check out any files it has changed in your repo.
+It does not need to change the files that are checked in.

 ### Configuration